TikiTk/PyDFS/README.md

 # PyDFS
-Simple (~200 lines) distributed file system like HDFS (and of-course GFS).
-It consists of one Master (NameNode) and multiple Minions (DataNode).
+Simple distributed file system like HDFS (and of-course GFS).
+It consists of one Nameserver (NameNode) and multiple Storageservers (DataNode).
 And a client for interation.
 It will dump metadata/namespace when given SIGINT and reload it when fired up next time.
 Replicate data  the way HDFS does.
-It will send data to one minion and that minion will send it to next one and so on.
+It will send data to one storageserver and that storageserver will send it to next one and so on.
 Reading done in similar manner.
-Will contact fitst minion for block, if fails then second and so on.
+Will contact fitst storageserver for block, if fails then second and so on.
 Uses RPyC for RPC.

 #### [Blog: Simple Distributed File System in Python : PyDFS](https://superuser.blog/distributed-file-system-python/)